graphile/crystal/packages/dataplan-pg/src/plans/pgPageInfo.md

 - `hasNextPage`
 - `hasPreviousPage`
+- `startCursor`
+- `endCursor`
 - `totalCount`

 for a given connection (which relates ultimately to a `PgSelectPlan`).

+Satisfying `startCursor` and `endCursor` merely involves resolving the cursors of the returned nodes and returning the first and last ones.

 There's lots of different ways of calculating `hasNextPage` and `hasPreviousPage` and different approaches may be more or less appropriate